nus-cs2113-AY2122S1/tp/docs/team/kelvneo.md

 ## Overview

-TermiNUS is a CLI (command line interface) program for NUS students who wish to consolidate their NUS academic needs such as schedules, questions and notes for the modules that they are taking.
+TermiNUS is a CLI (command line interface) program for NUS Students who wish to consolidate their NUS academic materials such as zoom links, questions and notes for the modules that they are taking.
-With TermiNUS, it aims to aid students and improve their learning experiences while studying in NUS.
+It is written in Java, and has about 12 kLoC.

 ### Summary of Contributions